kellsaro/docs/quickstart/index.md

 Also parses JSON conforming to a JSON schema, and instantiates objects corresponding to the JSON Schema classes created.

+##Translator

+A translator defines a logic for data manipulation.
+Data manipulation can occurs in the following scenarios:

+* Importing outside data into Cenit

+* Updating data already stored in Cenit

+* Converting data already stored in Cenit

+* Exporting data outside Cenit

+## Namespace

+Define space of names to use across all the tenants

 ## Collections

 Collection are complete or partially basic block in Cenit, that can included Connection, ConnectionRole, Flow, Webhooks, Events, Traslators, Libraries, Schemas and Data Types.